 - Peer-to-peer fundraising: The organization’s founders and partners took advantage of peer fundraising, a powerful tool that leverages the family, friends, and social network of each fundraiser.

-- Clear goals: They broke down exactly where contributions go, from expanding hours for their Harassment Hotline to launching a leadership program.
+- Clear goals: They broke down exactly where online donations go, from expanding hours for their Harassment Hotline to launching a leadership program.

 STARability 2020 Year-End Campaign 📚